kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

     This CSV file contains the assumed (discrete) *serial interval distribution* used by the model of Flaxman et al.
-    Given a duration *t* (in days), the serial interval distribution gives the probability that an infected individual will infect someone else on the *t*-th day after his/her original infection.
+    For a given new infection caused by a given existing infected individual, the serial interval distribution gives the probability that the new infection occurs on the *t*-th day after the original day of infection of the existing infected individual, for *t* = 1, 2, 3, ...

 # Main output files